Laller94/Housingprices/README.md

 To begin with, mostly I like to collect data myself that I can work on, rather than downloading cleaned data, as it gives me more experience.

 So I started to look for web pages that I can scrape for the data.
-I uploaded the code for the web scraping and saving the data into a csv file.
+By the way, I uploaded the code for the web scraping and saving the data into a csv file.

 After I saved all the data I needed, it was time to begin exploring and cleaning it.